How Shia LaBeouf Ended Up Playing His Dad In Honey Boy

 They kept in touch over the years, often working together.
 LaBeouf starred alongside dancer Denna Thomsen in a Har’el-directed short film for Sigur Rós, and produced her second feature documentary, 2016’s LoveTrue.
 And then, in 2017, LaBeouf found himself in court-ordered rehab after a series of altercations with the police.

 During that time, he got in touch once more, periodically sending Har'el emails with pages that would eventually become the script for Honey Boy.
-The film, which hits theaters November 8, is based on LaBeouf’s past as a child actor, and his abusive relationship with his father, Jeffrey LaBeouf, whom he paid to be his on-set guardian.
+The film is based on LaBeouf’s past as a child actor, and his abusive relationship with his father, Jeffrey LaBeouf, whom he paid to be his on-set guardian.

 But this isn’t just a linear biopic about a difficult childhood.
 In an added twist, LaBeouf actually plays James Lort, the character based on his dad, while A Quiet Place breakout star Noah Jupe and Ben Is Back’s Lucas Hedges were cast as younger and older versions of Otis, the young actor based on LaBeouf himself.
 The result is a film that doubles as immersive therapy — it’s raw, brutal, and often violent.